MyHealthyLife/MyHealthyLifeTelegramBot/MyHealthyLifeBot/README.md

 ## 2. Application implementation
 ##### Multi-threading

-In order to increase the performance this bot has been programmed with Multi-thread system.
+In order to avoid requests queue saturation and to increase the performance this bot has been implemented with Multi-thread model.
 During the start-up a pool with 5 thread will be initialized.
+This permits the bot to send multiple requests at the same time.
+Also, if an user perform a request which request a lot of time to be handled, this does not block the other users' requests.